Characterization of graphs without even $F$-orientations: Abstract

 \section{Abstract}

-A graph $G$ is $1$--extendable if every edge belongs to at least one $1$--factor.
+A graph $G$ is \textit{$1$--extendible} if every edge belongs to at least one $1$--factor of $G$.
 Let $G$ be a graph with a $1$--factor $F$.
-Then an even $F$--orientation of $G$ is an orientation in which each $F$--alternating cycle has exactly an even number of edges directed in the same fixed direction around the cycle.

-In this paper, we examine the structure of 1--extendible graphs $G$ which have no even $F$--orientation where $F$ is a fixed $1$--factor of $G$.
-In the case of cubic graphs we give a characterization.
-In a companion paper \cite{ALS3}, we complete this characterization in the case of regular graphs, graphs of connectivity at least four and k--regular graphs for $k\ge3$.
-Moreover, we will point out a relationship between our results on even orientations and Pfaffian graphs developed in \cite{ALS2}.
+Then an \textit{even (odd) $F$--orientation} of $G$ is an orientation in which each $F$--alternating cycle has exactly an even (odd) number of edges directed in the same fixed direction around the cycle.
+If a graph $G$ admits an odd $F$--orientation for some $1$--factor $F$ then its admits an odd $F'$--orientation for all $1$--factors $F'$.
+Such graphs are called \textit{Pfaffian} and have been widely studied.
+A similar statement is not true for even $F$-orientations, of which little is known.
+The purpose of this paper is to achieve helpful results about even $F$-orientations.
+In particular, we examine the structure of $1$--extendible graphs $G$ which have no even $F$--orientation for a fixed $1$--factor $F$ of $G$.
+Such graphs contain a special subgraph in a family that we will call \textit{generalized Wagner graphs}.
+We give a complete characterization of generalized Wagner graphs without even $F$-orientations in the case of connectivity at least four and in the case of $k$--regular graphs for $k \geq 3$.